U.S. Route 119: Pennsylvania

 US 119 travels through Connellsville, Greensburg, and Punxsutawney, and bypasses Uniontown and Indiana.
 There are numerous other boroughs and villages along its 133 mi route in the Keystone State.

 The southern entrance of US 119 is at the West Virginia state line one-half mile south of Point Marion.
 The northern terminus is at US 219 two miles (3 km) south of DuBois, Pennsylvania.

 US 119's control cities include Morgantown, West Virginia, Uniontown, Connellsville, New Stanton (for northbound traffic only), Greensburg, Blairsville, Indiana, Punxsutawney, and DuBois.

 History

-US 23 / US 123
+U.S. Route 123

 In 1929 U.S. Route 23, which then ended at Jenkins, KY, was extended to Pineville.
 The following year this section was renumbered to U.S. Route 123, to allow US 23 to be extended in a different direction (towards Kingsport TN).
 In 1934 US 119 was extended from Morgantown WV into Kentucky, joining US 123 at Jenkins; US 123 was then renumbered to US 119.